shailygupta-05/hr_workforce_attrition_analysis_dashboard_powerbi/README.md

 #  BUSINESS INSIGHTS & KEY FINDINGS

-##  WORKFORCE OVERVIEW
- A 33% attrition rate indicates a serious turnover issue requiring immediate HR focus.

-## ATTRITION BY DEPARTMENT
- Production Department and Software Engineering – These departments show the highest risk and need targeted retention strategies.

-## RECRUITMENT SOURCE IMPACT

-Terminated employees by source:
+- Overall Attrition Rate: 33%
+- Highest attrition observed in Production (40%) and Software Engineering (36%)
-Google Search and Indeed generate the highest exits, suggesting possible hiring quality issues.
+- Google Search and Indeed recruitment sources showed the highest employee exits

-## PERFORMANCE VS ATTRITION

-- Majority of employees who left were rated “Fully Meets Expectations”
+- Attrition was not strongly performance-driven; most exits were from “Fully Meets Expectations” category
-- Very few exits from “Exceeds Expectations”

- Attrition is not mainly performance-driven; workplace satisfaction and compensation are bigger factors.

-## DEMOGRAPHIC INSIGHTS

-- Workforce is 56.59% female and 43.41% male, showing a balanced gender mix
-- Majority employees are Single (44%) and Married (40%), indicating a relatively young workforce
-- Racial composition is mainly White (60%), followed by Black/African American (25%) and Asian (9%)

- Overall, demographic factors do not strongly drive attrition; exits are more related to job satisfaction, growth opportunities, and workplace conditions.
+- Major reasons for leaving included unhappiness, career change, compensation, and work hours -Overall, demographic factors do not strongly drive attrition; exits are more related to job satisfaction, growth opportunities, and workplace conditions

-## TERMINATION REASONS
-Major reasons for leaving:
-- Unhappiness
-- Career Change
-- More Money
-- Work Hours

- Most exits relate to compensation, work-life balance, and career growth concerns.

 ---
 #  BUSINESS RECOMMENDATIONS